 Don’t Forget your Bottle:

 Buy yourself a good reusable bottle.
 And use it at all times!
-We have lots of bottles at home and we don’t leave the house without it.
+We have lots of bottles at home and we don’t leave the house without one.
+This is my favourite!

 Say NO to Straws: